 The process we use is simple; we gather these figures and display an average cost on our pages, visitors to our site can see what others are paying.

 Quotation Check is a popular website and has been featured on the Money Saving Expert website, on Mumsnet and several other publications both on and offline.

 An author writing for the Direct Line online magazine also suggested our service as a place to source quotes:

 Costs For Larger Areas

 We did some additional research and found that artificial grass costs decrease on areas above 50 sq metres.
-The price can go down to around £50 per square metre for larger areas.

-The smaller sized gardens tend to cost more on a per square metre basis.
+The smaller-sized gardens tend to cost more on a per square metre basis.

 We also found that unusual shapes tend to add to the cost, curves, in particular, can result in a higher quote.
 Presumably, this is due to the extra wastage.